nuxt-hub/core/docs/content/1.docs/2.features/vectorize.md

 ::callout
-Actually mutating the Vectorize Index happens asynchronously.
+Vectorize Index mutations are processed asynchronously in the background.
 The `insert` operation returns a mutation identifier unique for that operation, and does not assert that the vector is available in the index.
 It typically takes a few seconds for inserted vectors to be available for querying in an index.
 ::

 ::note